3x071c/lsg-remix/README.md

 $ git push --prune -u origin HEAD # Authenticate with your GitHub credentials (See here for how to save them: https://git-scm.com/book/en/v2/Git-Tools-Credential-Storage)
 ```

 Open a `draft` pull request (PR) on GitHub from your branch to the default branch (trunk) and watch the status checks complete.
 The title of the PR should follow the [same format](https://www.conventionalcommits.org/) as your commits, the body should include all necessary information for others to understand what the PR changes.
-Vercel will build a live preview of your branch!
+[Railway](https://railway.app/) will build a live preview of your branch!

 Once your branch is ready to be published, convert the draft PR into a regular one, and `kodiak` (a bot) will automatically take care of "squashing" your changes into a single commit onto the default branch.